NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ### Fixed:

 ♦ The selection adorner could appear in the recording if the region was previously left close to the right corner of the screen.
+♦ The new recorder UI command panel was getting in the way of the capture when positioned to the left of the capture region.

 ### Known Bugs: